leratoshakung-cloud/Bright-TV-Viewership-Analysis/README.md

 •**Data processing**: The SQL queries was completed in *Databricks* platform, then dowloaded the processed data into Microsoft excel for analysis

 •**Project Planning & Archetecture**: I used *Miro* to brainstorm and to create a flow diagram.
-I also used Canva to build the project timelines
+For the project plan, i created a gantt chart in Miro then uploaded it into *NoteboolLM* (An AI Tool) which created a detailed project roadmap.

 •**Data Visualization**: To visualise i used *Microsoft Excel* to built the analysis using pivot tables and charts, then i used *Google Data Studio* to build this cool [BrightTV Dashboard](https://datastudio.google.com/reporting/52028c4b-1197-44be-a878-8f9fc35d3765) 🙂